kenhkan/datascienceresidency/content/interviews/charis_loveland.md

 Q: You served as a product manager in your last corporate role.
 What does it mean to be a product manager to you, and what skills does it require?
 Do you also need any technical skills?

 To me, a product manager is an extension of and an advocate for the customer.
-A product manager need to be data-driven, collaborative, and possess solid business acumen.
+A product manager needs to be data-driven, collaborative, and possess solid business acumen.
 Knowledge of frameworks like agile and design thinking also helps.
 I think technical skills are critical for a product manager.
 It’s another tool in their toolkit.
 I’m investing in my technical education through some of the resources I mentioned in [my blog](https://charismama.blogspot.com/2018/12/how-do-you-get-into-artificial.html). [*Inspired*](https://www.goodreads.com/book/show/3323374-inspired) is my favorite book about product management.

 Q: As a product manager, do you also work with data, to derive insights and inform decisions?